Regulatory actions for Oct. 18, 2023

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Praxis Medical, Seastar Medical, Telesair, Vyspine.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Bloomsbury, Canbridge, Diakonos, Lisata, Merck & Co., Nkarta, Northsea, Rezolute.

 Briefs